CITY COMPETITION

 Four cities, one shared format

-Each team had earned their place by winning their own Junior Hundred tournament back home, all using the same soft-ball rules designed with the Yorkshire Cricket Foundation.
-That meant when the players arrived in Bradford, the game felt familiar – just on a bigger stage with new opponents and a county title on the line.
+Each team earned their place by winning their own Junior Hundred tournament back home, using the same soft-ball rules developed with the Yorkshire Cricket Foundation.
+That meant when players arrived at Park Avenue, the format felt familiar — just on a bigger stage, against new opponents, with a county title on the line.

 From Bradford to Headingley